packetgeek/gleebox_recipes/wallabag.md

 * /walla - opens the Wallabag landing page
 * /wb - opens my weekly script for generating "What have I read?" type messages

+You don't need to add all three but they're nice to have...

 ## /bag

 Add the following to glee.js: